-Students are not permitted to use personal electronic devices at Window Rock High during instruction time.
-If a student uses an his/her personal electronic device during instructional time and the teacher has made clear expectations that the device is not welcome in the class; the staff member may confiscate the item and turn it into administration.
+Students are not permitted to use electronic devices at TMS during instruction time.
+If a student uses an electronic device during instructional time and the teacher has made clear expectations that the device is not welcome in the class; the staff member may confiscate the item and turn it into administration.

 - 1st occurrence electronic device will be returned to student at the end of the day. - 2nd and subsequent occurrences electronic device will only be returned to parent or guardian.
-(WRHS is not responsible for lost, damaged, and/or stolen confiscated items).
+(TMS is not responsible for lost, damaged, and/or stolen confiscated items).